scls-cs/cs2022/condition/hw5.rst

 Create a function which takes two strings(P1 and P2), as arguments and returns a string stating the winner in a game of Rock, Paper, Scissors.

-Each argument will contain a single string:"Rock","Paper", or "Scissors".
+Each argument will contain a single string: "Rock", "Paper", or "Scissors".
 Return the winner according to the following rules:

 * Rock beats Scissors
 * Scissors beats Paper